.220 Swift Ammo

 .220 Swift Performance Characteristics

-The .220 Swift is known for its exceptional velocity and flat trajectory.
+The .220 Swift offers exceptional ballistic performance, particularly in terms of velocity and trajectory.
 Here's a breakdown of its key performance characteristics:

 Characteristic Performance